SevenBits/libstx/README.md

 libistr is a minimal and simple dynamically-sized string handling library that conforms to the C99 standards.
-The main goals of the library are proper error handling, verifying input, thread concurrency, and preventing overflows wherever possible.
+The main goals of the library are proper error handling, verifying input, thread concurrency, and preventing integer and buffer overflows.
 All library documentation is in the man page and header file.
+All strings are guarenteed to be NULL terminated at all times as well with this library, making it safe to use C string functions on them.

 ## Installation

 The installation process is very similar to any suckless.org tools.
-Edit config.mk to match your local setup
+First, Edit config.mk to match your local setup.

-Afterwards run the following command:
+Second, run the following command:
 ```sh
 make clean install
 ```